In Your House 11: Buried Alive: Storylines

-In Your House 11: Buried Alive comprised professional wrestling matches involving different wrestlers from pre-existing scripted feuds and storylines that played out on Monday Night Raw and other World Wrestling Federation (WWF) television programs.
-Wrestlers portrayed a villain or a hero as they followed a series of events that built tension, and culminated in a wrestling match.

 The focal point of the event was the feud between The Undertaker and Mankind, that had been evolving since the summer of 1996 when the Undertaker's manager Paul Bearer turned on him and joined forces with Mankind.
 The two had already fought each other in a Boiler Room Brawl at the 1996 SummerSlam, during which Bearer sided with Mankind.
 In order to settle the storyline between the two the "Buried Alive match" was devised, playing off the characters of both the Undertaker and Paul Bearer as the only way to win the match was to throw their opponent into an open grave and then shovel soil on the grave.

 Event

 During the event, Jim Ross, who was in the middle of a storyline where he turned heel as a commentator, grew increasingly irritated as his headset went through multiple technical difficulties throughout the event.
 Several times he would comment that the WWF was trying to keep him from voicing his opinions, all of which was part of the storyline.

 Also notable is the debut of Stone Cold Steve Austin's "Hell Frozen Over" music, featuring the infamous shattered glass at the beginning.
 The shattered glass at the beginning along with the tune that originated from "Hell Frozen Over" would become part of Austin's character for the rest of his career.